 No, TDS will be deducted on the taxable amount on every withdrawal and in case of no withdrawals TDS will be deducted from your closing balance at the end of every financial year.

-Go to My Balance My Transactions Others
+Go to My Balance My Transactions TDS

 Click on the transaction for which you want to see the details.

-You can check out the detailed Govt.
-Tax (TDS) breakup and download the Govt.
-Tax (TDS) certificate at the end of each quarter.
+You can check out the detailed Govt Tax (TDS) breakup and download the Govt Tax (TDS) certificate at the end of each quarter.

-No Govt.
-Tax (TDS) will be applicable in case of net loss at the time of withdrawal or at the end of the financial year.
+No Govt Tax (TDS) will be applicable in case of net loss at the time of withdrawal or at the end of the financial year.

-Don’t worry; you can claim your Govt.
-Tax (TDS) refund when filing your Income Tax Returns (ITR) for that financial year.
+Don’t worry; you can claim your Govt Tax (TDS) refund when filing your Income Tax Returns (ITR) for that financial year.
 Make sure to download your TDS certificates from the My Transactions section of the app at the end of each quarter.